 Rep. Ralph Norman (R-SC), also a panelist, said scientific, problem-based learning gives students tools to evolve with and understand the fast-changing world around them.

-“For us to be the masters of technology, and not the servants to it, we need STEM to be at the center of education, and we need wide access [to it] such that every child, regardless of background, can live prosperous lives in our digital age,” Norman said.
+“For us to be the masters of technology, and not the servants to it, we need STEM to be at the center of education, and we need wide access such that every child, regardless of background, can live prosperous lives in our digital age,” Norman said.

 Norman and his colleagues, who also included Rep. Mikie Sherrill (D-NJ), spoke enthusiastically about boosting gender and racial diversity in STEM learning and careers, while the keynote speaker, U.S. Chief Technology Officer Michael Kratsios, said the White House shares those goals and concerns.